webdigga/anttzchiro/src/articles/what-is-chiropractic.md

 Your body is a self-regulating, self-healing organism.
 These important functions are controlled by the brain and spinal cord via the body's intricate system of nerves.
 Your nerves keep a close check on every one of the millions of things going on both inside and outside your body every second of every day, without you ever having to give it even a moment's thought.

 The skull protects the delicate tissues of the brain.
 The moving bones of the spine protect the vulnerable communication pathways of the spinal cord and nerve roots.
-Tiny misalignments or abnormal movement of the spinal bones may interfere with the normal function of the nervous system.
+When spinal bones are not functioning properly, this may affect the normal function of the nervous system.

-Chiropractic doctors call this process "*vertebral subluxation*".
+Some chiropractors have historically referred to this as "vertebral subluxation."

-A subluxation is a complex of joint changes that comprises nervous system integrity and may influence organ system function and general health.
+A subluxation is sometimes described as a complex of joint changes that may influence nervous system integrity and general health.
+However, this concept remains a theoretical model and cannot be used to make claims of curing or causing disease.

-Sometimes subluxation might be caused by poor posture, bad sleeping habits, slips and falls, car accidents, or too much coffee or alcohol sports impacts, strenuous exercise, work injuries, childhood falls.
-Even the birth process can cause subluxation for both mother and child.
-Chemical stress - such as dehydration - may cause subluxation.
-Emotional tension may also lead to subluxation, a fact to which you may be able to relate if you've ever had a headache at the end of a busy day.

-Chiropractors are the only doctors trained to find and correct subluxation.
-By correcting subluxations and removing nerve interference, Chiropractors give your body a better chance at normal health and function.
+Factors that may influence joint function include poor posture, bad sleeping habits, slips and falls, car accidents, strenuous exercise, work injuries, childhood falls, dehydration, and emotional stress.

+Chiropractors are trained to assess and address joint dysfunction with the goal of improving mobility and reducing nervous system irritation.
 Chiropractic treatments, called spinal adjustments, are gentle, comfortable and highly effective.
-People of all ages can receive Chiropractic care to get healthy and stay healthy.
-Chiropractors are highly educated, caring professionals sensitive to the natural health care needs of you and your family.
+People of all ages can receive Chiropractic care to support better movement and overall function.

 ## What Is Subluxation?

-Subluxation is probably a term you've never heard before, especially if you're new to Chiropractic.

-The most fundamental definition of a subluxation, or more accurately a "vertebral" subluxation, is a spinal bone that is partially dislocated or out of alignment in relation to the spinal bone above or below it.

-Chiropractors use the term subluxation a bit differently than medical practitioners.
-Not only do Chiropractors recognise more subtle nuances of dislocation, but they also acknowledge the neurological impact that is associated with the loss of normal motion or position of spinal bones.
-Here's a more complete subluxation definition.
+Subluxation is a term used in chiropractic to describe changes in spinal joint movement or alignment that may affect nervous system function.
+While the medical definition of subluxation typically refers to a partial dislocation, the chiropractic perspective also considers the potential neurological implications of altered spinal mechanics.

+As noted in regulatory guidance, the vertebral subluxation complex remains a theoretical model and should not be associated with claims of curing or causing disease.

 ## Subluxation: A Response to Stress

-What causes spinal bones to become misaligned and lose their normal position?
+What may cause spinal bones to become misaligned or lose their normal function?

-Chiropractors recognise three general types of stress that cause subluxation.
+Chiropractors often consider three general types of stress that can influence spinal joint function:

 **Physical stress** is the most easily understood.
 Whiplash injuries due to a car accident are common occurrences.
 The whipping action of the head can produce profound changes to the neck and its graceful forward curve.